Revisit, Reimagine Gettysburg

 With the 7,000-acre battlefield as the classroom, leaders at every level can explore the challenges and apply the timeless lessons of Gettysburg.

-The Gettysburg National Military Park Museum & Visitor Center is open daily with the exception of Thanksgiving, Christmas and New Year’s Day.
+The Gettysburg National Military Park Museum & Visitor Center is open five days a week, Thursdays through Mondays (closed Tuesdays and Wednesdays).
+Closed Thanksgiving, Christmas and New Year’s Day.

 The road system that brought two armies to Gettysburg can still easily get you here–with a lot less cannon fire.